Puslapio vaizdai

 In the last few hours of darkness they once more approached the surface, but the periscope was scarcely up before its delicate lenses and prisms were shattered into a thousand pieces, leaving the sub utterly blind.
 She submerged again, but this time so slowly that the movement told its own vivid story.
 The hunt was almost over.

 DAY came at last.
 A bitter, penetrating wind whipped the drizzling rain into the faces of the watchers.
 It was Everett who first saw the Deutschland's periscopes, one broken stump and then the other.
 Then came the conning-tower hatch, and then slowly, very slowly, the conning-tower itself.
-Inch by inch she rose, until the whole of her deck was above water.
+Inch inch she rose, until the whole of her deck was above water.
 The action was so deliberate and so unmis

 Koenig, a broken and crushed man, was assisted aboard the cruiser with the utmost difficulty.
 As he came over the rail, a seaman supporting him on each side, he saw and stared at the apparatus in the war-ship's bow.

 "Our deep-sea fishing outfit," smilingly explained Everett.
 "The reel is a little large, of course, but then it has to hold such a long, strong line."
+Koenig, uncomprehending, glared in silence.

 "Our fish is still on the hook, so to speak.
 If you could follow the 'line' over our bow and down through the water, you'd find the far end firmly attached to the Deutschland's keel."